enkidevs/curriculum/JavaScript/Npm/prepare-your-module-for-publishing.md

-# Prepare your module for publishing
+# Preparing Your Module For Publishing
 author: mihaiberq

 levels: